SAP/ui5-uiveri5/docs/config/config.md

 ## Execution

-### Local execution
+### Local Execution
-By default, UIveri5 will download the latest webdriver and start a local browser directly.
+By default, UIveri5 downloads the latest WebDriver and starts a local browser directly.
-It is possible to start selenium jar webdriver to control the local webdriver with setting _useSeleniumJar_ parameter to true.
+It is possible to start Selenium jar WebDriver to control the local WebDriver with setting `useSeleniumJar` parameter to `true`.
-Automatically resolved free port will be used for the locally started webdriver and it could be overwritten by _seleniumPort_ configuration.
+Automatically resolved free port is used for the locally started WebDriver and it can be overwritten by the `seleniumPort` configuration.

-### Remote execution
+### Remote Execution
-If _seleniumAddress_ is provided (either in conf.js or on command line) uiveri5 will connect to this address.
+If `seleniumAddress` is provided (either in conf.js or on command line), UIVeri5 connects to this address.
-The remote connection could use http proxy server specified in _seleniumAddressProxy_.
+The remote connection could use HTTP proxy server specified in `seleniumAddressProxy`.

-#### Timeout starting webdriver
+#### Timeout Starting WebDriver
-In some specific network cases(e.g. multi homed machines), starting webdriver locally may fail with a timeout.
-The timeout is caused by the fact that selenium by default binds to first/primary IP.
-But if the machine has several IPs like in the case of active VPN, the webdriver may wrongly try to connect to some of the other adresses and never succeeds.
-The workaround for this case is to set the _seleniumLoopback_ parameter to _true_.
+In some specific network cases (e.g. multi homed machines), starting WebDriver locally may fail with a timeout.
+The timeout is caused by the fact that Selenium binds to first/primary IP by default.
+But if the machine has several IPs, such as in the case of active VPN, the WebDriver may incorrectly try to connect to some of the other adresses and never succeed.
+The workaround for this case is to set the `seleniumLoopback` parameter to `true`.

 ## Drivers
-Each browser requires a specific native webdriver.
-Webdrivers configuration is documented in [Drivers](drivers.md)
+Each browser requires a specific native WebDriver.
+For more information on configuring WebDriver, see [Drivers](drivers.md).

 ## Parameters
-Parameters are used in the tests scripts.
-Check how to use them in [Parameters](parameters.md)
+Parameters are used in the test scripts.
+For more information on how to use them, see [Parameters](parameters.md).

 ## Authentication
 UIveri5 support authentication for accessing the test pages with declarative configuration.
-The most common authentication scenarious like SAP Cloud, SAP IDM and Fiori Launchpad are support out of the box.
+The most common authentication scenarious, such as SAP Cloud, SAP IDM and SAP Fiori Launchpad are supported out of the box.
 Custom authentication schemes are also supported.
 For advanced setups, programatic authentication is also supported.
-Check how to configure authentication in [Authentication](authentication.md)
+For more information, see [Authentication](authentication.md).

 ## Reporters
 Test execution results can be summarized in a report.
-We support several report formats, e.g. JUnit, JSON, HTML.
+We support several report formats, such as JUnit, JSON, and HTML.
 The config file defines the reporters to use and their options.
-Check how to configure reports in [Reporters](reporters.md)
+For more information, see [Reporters](reporters.md).

 ## Timeouts
-Override default timeout values in config file:
+Override default timeout values in the config file:
 ```javascript
 timeouts: {
   getPageTimeout: '10000',